 While others, who might have unprotected sex infrequently might take them only after intercourse and for the following week.
 Then those who are sexually active and familiar enough with their cycles to know when they are fertile, might take them before, during and after the fertile time, which would mean taking them for 10 to 14 days in the middle of the cycle around the time of ovulation.
 It is very important to use a back up method of contraception particularly during the first two months of using the QAL.
 It takes time for the body to adjust, as well as for you to develop confidence in such an unconventional method.

-Read and interesting article and by Robin Rose Bennett "Wild Carrot (Daucus carota): A Plant for Conscious, Natural Contraception" which reveals the final case study here - open in new window.
+Read an interesting article by Robin Rose Bennett "Wild Carrot (Daucus carota): A Plant for Conscious, Natural Contraception" which reveals the final summary study here.